cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

    1:             Windows_FAT_32 NO NAME                 15.9 GB    disk4s1
 ```

-Use DiskUtil to 'unmount' the SD card (don't eject, you need to unmount) or use this command line
+Use DiskUtil to 'unmount' the SD card (don't eject, you need to unmount) or use this command line (assuming your sd card is /dev/disk4)

 ```
 diskutil unmountDisk /dev/disk4